310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki past %}
-… Ryuseitai will likely disband soon if it keeps going at this pace.
+…Ryuseitai will likely disband soon if it keeps going at this pace.
 {% endbubble %}

 {% bubble Kanata pastcurious %}